mozilla/remote-settings/docs/case-studies.rst

 Case Studies
 ============

+This page (*under construction*) contains some pointers to existing use cases and implementations.

 Search configuration
 --------------------

+The list of search engines is managed via the ``search-config`` collection.

 Configuration
 '''''''''''''

 * A complex JSON schema validates entries (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/toolkit/components/search/schema/Readme.txt>`__)

-* On the server, the group of editors different from group of users allowed to approve changes (`permissions <https://github.com/mozilla-services/remote-settings-permissions/blob/master/kinto.prod.yaml#L2560-L2565>`_)
+* On the server, the group of editors is different from the group of users allowed to approve changes (`permissions <https://github.com/mozilla-services/remote-settings-permissions/blob/master/kinto.prod.yaml#L2560-L2565>`_)

 Implementation
 ''''''''''''''

-* Client initialization from the Search service (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/toolkit/components/search/components.conf#11-17>`__)
+* Client is initialized from the Search service (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/toolkit/components/search/components.conf#11-17>`__)

 * Initial data is packaged in release, and is loaded on first startup from a call to ``.get()`` (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/toolkit/components/search/SearchService.jsm#2840-2851>`__)